Ifo Ekpre-Olomu

-Ifomeno "Ifo" Ekpre-Olomu (/ˈiːfoʊ ˌɛkpreɪ ˈoʊloʊmuː/ EE-foh-_-EK-pray-_-OH-loh-moo; born July 10, 1993) is a former American football cornerback.
-He was drafted by the Cleveland Browns in the seventh round of the 2015 NFL Draft.
-He played college football for the University of Oregon.
+Ifomeno Ekpre-Olomu (/ˈiːfoʊ ˌɛkpreɪ ˈoʊloʊmuː/ EE-foh-_-EK-pray-_-OH-loh-moo; born July 10, 1993) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the Oregon Ducks and was selected by the Cleveland Browns in the seventh round of the 2015 NFL draft.

-Early years
+Early life

 Ekpre-Olomu, who is of Nigerian descent, attended Chino Hills High School in Chino Hills, California and played both running back and defensive back.
 He was named to the 2010 California All-State Defensive first-team, All-Southern Section Defensive first-team and was the Sierra League MVP.

 Considered a four-star recruit by Rivals.com, Ekpre-Olomu was listed as the No. 17 cornerback in the nation in 2011.

 College career

-Over the course of three seasons at Oregon, Ekpre-Olomu helped the Ducks to a 35-5 record with three consecutive post-season bowl victories.
+Over the course of three seasons at Oregon, Ekpre-Olomu helped the Ducks to a 35–5 record with three consecutive post-season bowl victories.
 He was praised by Duck's longtime secondary coach John Neal as, "(...) the best player I've ever coached.”
-Despite being projected as a late first-round draft selection in the 2014 NFL Draft, Ekpre-Olomu decided to return for his senior season at the University of Oregon to complete his degree in general social science.
+Despite being projected as a late first-round draft selection in the 2014 NFL draft, Ekpre-Olomu decided to return for his senior season at the University of Oregon to complete his degree in general social science.

 As a true freshman in 2011, Ekpre-Olomu played in all 14 games while recording 34 tackles for the Ducks.

-He was named to the first-team All-Pac-12 and third-team All-American by the Associated Press as a sophomore in 2012 after starting 13 games and recording 59 tackles with four interceptions.
+He was named first-team All-Pac-12 Conference and third-team All-American by the Associated Press as a sophomore in 2012 after starting 13 games and recording 59 tackles with four interceptions.